 The HRC Committee pre-approves all services provided by an independent compensation advisor to ensure it remains objective and independent.
-In 2018, the HRC Committee did not engage an independent compensation advisor to review or assess Pason's executive compensation program.
-However, Pason does continue to engage Mercer to provide services for Pason's health, welfare, and pension benefits, as outlined in the table below:
+In 2019, the HRC Committee engaged an independent compensation advisor to review and assess Pason's executive compensation program.
+In addition, Pason does continue to engage Mercer to provide services for Pason's health, welfare, and pension benefits, as outlined in the table below:

-2018 2017
+2019 2018

-Executive compensation-related fees - -
+Executive compensation-related fees \$39,052 -

-Other fees (1) \$55,552 \$49,512
+Other fees (1) \$18,585 \$55,552

-Total fees \$55,552 \$49,512
+Total fees \$57,637 \$55,552